appsemble/appsemble/docs/AppsembleIntroduction/index.md

 # Appsemble Introduction

+Welcome to the Appsemble Introduction.
+Appsemble is one of the few open source low-code platforms.
+Without being a programmer you can build apps for your phone or tablet; faster, cheaper and far more flexible.
+With Appsemble you have access to other existing apps in the app store.
+You can use these apps as a template to configure your own app.
+Next to that you can also use the different building blocks from the block store to add more features to your app.
+This introduction will explain what Appsemble is and will show you how you can start working in Appsemble so you can start building your first app.

-Welcome to the Appsemble app building tutorial.
-First this tutorial will give you the basic understanding of Appsemble so that you will understand its concept.
-This tutorial will also help you to create your first Appsemble account.
+This tutorial will give you the basic understanding of Appsemble so that you will understand the concept of Appsemble.

-The tutorial will end with a step by step guide on how to build an inventory management system.
-When you have completed this tutorial you have seen and worked with the most commonly used elements within Appsemble and which enables you to build apps by yourself.

 Here a short tutorial on how to set up your account and organization: